-Taking part in paid online surveys is one way to make around £200 a month in your spare time, but it’s worth signing up to several different sites, so you have more of a chance to boost your takings.
+Taking part in paid surveys UK is one way to make around £200 a month in your spare time, but it’s worth signing up to several different sites, so you have more of a chance to boost your takings.
 The thing is, if you get started now, you may still be able to make a fair bit before Christmas!

 Starting a blog replaced our full-time income, but it does take a lot of work.

 You could also look to start a new working from home job to boost the money in your bank account.

 Again, all these things take a little more time but are well worth doing.